forrestxu123/Android-Framework-System-Design/quality/crash.md

 As a key element of technical quality excellence, stability is fundamental to the overall functionality and success of Android development.
 Stable products play a critical role in preventing disruptions such as crashes, ANR, and memory challenges, contributing to customer satisfaction.
 This section will explore the principles of issue identification, effective monitoring strategies, and problem resolution, empowering readers to enhance the robustness of their Android projects.

 ### 1.1 Crash
 Handling and resolving crashes are essential in software development and for maintaining system reliability.
 When Android products encounter crashes, they disrupt user experiences and pose a risk to data integrity and system stability.
-Effectively addressing crashes involves navigating through various stages, including unraveling crashes, in-depth Analysis,  monitoring, and approaches to preventing crashes.
+Effectively addressing crashes involves navigating through various stages, including unraveling crashes, crashes analysis,  crashes monitoring, and approaches to preventing crashes.
 This section focuses on these aspects to provide readers with valuable insights into managing crashes, ensuring a seamless user experience, and enhancing overall system stability.

 #### 1.1.1  Decoding the Anatomy of Crashes